-Certain statements made in this press release are forward looking, such as those, among others, relating to the submission of data from cohort 2 of the EV-201 trial for presentation at an upcoming scientific congress; intended regulatory actions, including the potential submission of a regulatory application to extend the use of PADCEV in U.S. patients or plans to discuss data from cohort 2 of the EV-201 trial with regulatory authorities; and the therapeutic potential of PADCEV, including its efficacy, safety and therapeutic uses.
+Certain statements made in this press release are forward looking, such as those, among others, relating to the submission of data from cohort 2 of the EV-201 trial for presentation at an upcoming scientific congress; intended regulatory actions, including plans to submit a supplemental biologics licensing application to the FDA and to make submissions to global health authorities; and the therapeutic potential of PADCEV, including its efficacy, safety and therapeutic uses.
 Actual results or developments may differ materially from those projected or implied in these forward-looking statements.
-Factors that may cause such a difference include that the data from cohort 2 of the EV-201 trial may not be selected for presentation at scientific congresses; the possibility of delays in the submission of any regulatory application to extend the use of PADCEV in U.S. patients; that the results from cohort 2 of the EV-201 trial may not be enough to support any approvals by regulatory authorities; that any product labeling that is approved may be narrower or less desirable than anticipated; the risk of adverse events or safety signals; and the possibility that adverse regulatory actions may occur.
-More information about the risks and uncertainties faced by Seagen is contained under the caption "Risk Factors" included in the company's Quarterly Report on Form 10-Q for the quarter ended June 30, 2020 filed with the Securities and Exchange Commission.
+Factors that may cause such a difference include the possibilities that we may experience delays in the submission of results to the FDA; that the results from cohort 2 of the EV-201 trial may not be support any approvals by regulatory authorities; that, even if PADCEV receives an additional approval in the U.S. or an approval in any global registrations, the product labeling may not be as broad or desirable as anticipated; that ongoing and subsequent clinical trials may fail to establish sufficient efficacy; that adverse events or safety signals may occur; and that adverse regulatory actions may occur.
+More information about the risks and uncertainties faced by Seagen is contained under the caption "Risk Factors" included in the company's

+Annual Report on Form 10-K for the year ended December 31, 2020 filed with the Securities and Exchange Commission.
 Seagen disclaims any intention or obligation to update or revise any forward-looking statements, whether as a result of new information, future events or otherwise, except as required by law.